PhaseEdge/IOSL-2025-Optimizing-Web-Content-for-AI-Agents/src/README.md

 - Recommendations for when to use each format

 These comments serve as inline documentation to help developers understand the importance of structured data for AI-powered applications and search engines.

+**P.S : Inland articles takes too much time to add comments for better readability.
+Only inlandArticle1 directory inside inland-new-pages directory has comments.
+Because inlandArticle(2-3-4-5) has the same structure and same appliances of JSONLD and microdata tags. tablePage1WithPagination also has comments and the same issue goes for tablePage1 as well**